|

 Summary: Medicated lice shampoos and

-creme rinses still effectively kill lice when used
+creme rinses are still effective for killing lice

-properly.
-Lice eggs (nits) must be removed first
+eggs (nits) must be removed first with thorough

-with thorough combing or "nit-picking" with a good
+combing or "nit-picking" with a good metal comb.
+New

-metal comb.
-New combing aids can help with this
+combing aids can help with this critical step.

 Jack DeAngelis, PhD